Paramedic - Banner Photo

 Application Process:

-After applying with our web form we will send you a list of additional documents and schedule an interview.
+After applying with our web form, we will send you a list of additional documents and schedule an interview.
 Admission into our program is not guaranteed the application fee is non-refundable but does apply toward your tuition.

 Required Documents:

-1. Copy – Current certification card for National Registry of EMT’s (minimum EMT)
+1. Copy – Current certification card for National Registry of EMT’s (minimum EMT) or state license at the EMT level or higher

 2. Copy – Current certification card for American Heart Association BLS for Healthcare Provider